TatuLaras/MediaManager/README.md

 ---

-I mainly made this project for my own media consumption needs, but if someone gets use out of this, that would be awesome.
+I mainly made this project for my own media consumption needs, but if someone gets use out of this, that's awesome.

 ![image](https://github.com/TatuLaras/MediaManager/assets/34749827/5defbc78-343f-48cc-8197-71777f24b859)